Everything you need to know to increase your energy, speed up and stimulate your metabolism, expel toxins and lose excess weight.

-Green tea contains EGCG a substance which greatly speeds up the body’s metabolism.
-It is also rich in antioxidants that promote the alkalization of the body, the elimination of acid waste and have a powerful anti-aging action on the tissues and organs of our body.
+Green tea contains EGCG a substance that greatly speeds up the body’s metabolism.
+It is also rich in antioxidants that promote the alkalization of the body, the elimination of acid waste, and have a powerful anti-aging action on the tissues and organs of our body.

 How to use it: Choose organic green tea to avoid being exposed to excessive levels of sodium fluoride.
 The infusion time is 1 or 2 minutes at 80 degrees, once a day on an empty stomach.

 It is a very famous plant in South America able to increase energy, burn fat, purify the blood, stimulate digestion, and cleanse the intestines.
 It also has antioxidant and anticancer properties.
 You can learn more about the properties in Increase Energy, Burn Fat and Purify with Yerba Mate.

 How to use it: One cup of yerba mate per day immediately after meals.
 It contains caffeine so do not exceed.

 7) Chia seeds

 Like all seeds, Chia seeds are a concentrate of energy and nutrients.
 Chia seeds come from a floral plant named Salvia hispanica which grows in Central and South America in countries like Mexico and Guatemala.
 These seeds were once the basis of the diet of populations such as Maya and Aztecs, necessary to increase energy in view of long battles.
 They have a perfect combination of Omega 3 and fibers which make them excellent for reactivating the metabolism.

 How to use them: Soak a spoonful of Chia seeds in half a glass of water and lemon for at least ten minutes, in this way a sort of gel is created that cleans the intestines, increases the sense of satiety and facilitates the absorption of its nutrients.